 We monitor all client’s sites here at Kinsta and are automatically notified when these types of errors occur.
 This allows us to be pro-active and start fixing the issue right away.
 We also utilize LXD managed hosts and orchestrated LXC software containers for each site.
 This means that every site is housed in its own isolated container, which has all of the software resources required to run it (Linux, Nginx, PHP, MySQL).
 The resources are 100% private and are not shared with anyone else or even your own sites.

-PHP timeouts could also occur from the lack of PHP workers, although typically these cause 504 errors, not 500 errors.
+PHP timeouts could also occur from the lack of PHP threads, although typically these cause 504 errors, not 500 errors.
 These determine how many simultaneous requests your site can handle at a given time.
-To put it simply, each uncached request for your website is handled by a PHP Worker.
+To put it simply, each uncached request for your website is handled by a PHP Thread.

-When PHP workers are already busy on a site, they start to build up a queue.
-Once you’ve reached your limit of PHP workers, the queue starts to push out older requests which could result in 500 errors or incomplete requests.
-Read our in-depth article about PHP workers.
+When PHP threads are already busy on a site, they start to build up a queue.
+Once you’ve reached your limit of PHP threads, the queue starts to push out older requests which could result in 500 errors or incomplete requests.
+Read our in-depth article about PHP threads.

 Monitor Your Site